-Decorative, feminine, exotic…the peacock chair is a true essential in a bohemian home.
+Decorative, feminine, exotic…love it or hate it, the peacock chair is a true essential in a bohemian home.
 Surround it by lush plants in your sun room, drape your scarves on it next to your dressing table in the bedroom or create a cosy little corner with plenty of books, cushions and textiles.
+They also look amazing outdoors in summer on your terrace in the garden.

 The Peacock chair, here combined with a shaggy rug, floor cushions, cactus plants, rattan accessories and a vintage swivel chair.
 Img: Moon to Moon–